MilesCranmer/PySR/README.md

 that squares its left argument and adds it to its right.
 Make sure all passed functions are valid Julia code, and take one (unary) or two (binary) float32 scalars as input, and output a float32.
 Operators are automatically vectorized.

-We also define `extra_sympy_mappings`, so that the SymPy code can understand the output equation from Julia.
+We also define `extra_sympy_mappings`, so that the SymPy code can understand the output equation from Julia, when constructing a useable function.
+This step is optional, but is necessary for the `lambda_format` to work.

 One can also edit `operators.jl`.
 See below for more options.